robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-02-20]

+- The way audio IO layouts are configured has changed completely to align better with NIH-plug's current and future supported plugin API backends.
+Rather than defining a default layout and allowing the host/backend to change the channel counts by polling the `Plugin::accepts_bus_config()` function, the plugin now explicitly enumerates all supported audio IO layouts in a declarative fashion.
+  This change gives the plugin more options for defining alternative audio port layouts including layouts with variable numbers of channels and ports, while simultaneously removing ambiguities and behavior that was previously governed by heuristics.

+  All types surrounding bus layouts and port names have changed slightly to accommodate this change.
+Take a look at the updated examples for more details on how this works.
+The `Plugin::AUDIO_IO_LAYOUTS` field's documentation also contains an example for how to initialize the layouts slice.

+- As a result of the above change, NIH-plug's standalones no longer have `--input` and `--output` command line arguments to change the number of input and output channels.
+Instead, they now have an `--audio-layout` option that lets the user select an audio layout from the list of available layouts by index. `--audio-layout=help` can be used to list those layouts.

 ## [2023-02-01]

 - The `Vst3Plugin::VST3_CATEGORIES` string constant has been replaced by a